surajdean/Multi-Honeypot-Platform/README.md

 *Once the installation completes, you're ready to explore and configure your T-Pot honeypot.*

 By following these steps, you've successfully configured your Azure virtual machine and installed T-Pot, ready to use it as a honeypot for cybersecurity purposes.
-Enjoy exploring the capabilities of your new honeypot!

 ## Using the HoneyPot Web Interface to Track Cyber Threats